commonform/commonform-load-components/README.md

 )
 ```

-You can provide precalculated resolutions for `upgrade: true` components:
+You can provide precalculated resolutions for `upgrade: 'yes'` components:

 ```javascript
 loadComponents(